Prabowo Subianto Sworn In As Indonesian President

 Date

-(MENAFN- IANS) Jakarta, Oct 20 (IANS) Indonesia's former army general, Prabowo Subianto, was sworn in as the country's eighth president on Sunday morning at the parliament building, succeeding Joko Widodo, who led the world's fourth most populous nation for the past decade.
+JAKARTA, Oct 21 (NNN-ANTARA) – Indonesia's former army general, Prabowo Subianto, was sworn in as the country's eighth president yesterday, at the parliament building, succeeding Joko Widodo, who led the world's fourth most populous nation for the past decade.

-Prabowo, who had been serving as defence minister, and his running mate, Gibran Rakabuming Raka, Widodo's eldest son and former mayor of Surakarta, won the 2024 presidential election held on February 14, Xinhua news agency reported.
+Prabowo, who had been serving as defence minister, and his running mate, Gibran Rakabuming Raka, Widodo's eldest son and former mayor of Surakarta, won the 2024 presidential election held on Feb 14.

-Following the ceremony, 73-year-old Prabowo and 37-year-old Gibran, Indonesia's youngest-ever vice president, will be greeted by cheering crowds as they make their way to the state palace.
+Following the ceremony, 73-year-old Prabowo and 37-year-old Gibran, Indonesia's youngest-ever vice president, were greeted by cheering crowds as they make their way to the state palace.– NNN-ANTARA

 Legal Disclaimer: